Bridging the Gap: Integrating Digital and Traditional Media in Abstract Art

 - Using ads to reach people who like art

 Make sure to reply to comments and messages quickly.
 This builds a community around your event.
 It makes people feel connected and want to come back.
+Social media can turn your event into a shared experience.

 Emerging Technologies in Visualizing Art Data